-We recently spent a long weekend visiting Philadelphia, Pennsylvania for the first time.
-I shared our stay at The Logan Hotel a couple of weeks ago and today will be covering Reading Terminal Market, The Academy of Natural Sciences, Rittenhouse Square, and a recipe for a Strawberry White Chocolate Milkshake!
-Looking for more posts on Philadelphia?
-Check out these:
+We recently spent a long weekend visiting Philadelphia, Pennsylvania for the first time!
+Today, I will be covering our visit to the Reading Terminal Market, The Academy of Natural Sciences, Rittenhouse Square, and a recipe for a Strawberry White Chocolate Milkshake!

 Disclosure: I received tickets to The Academy of Natural Sciences of Drexel University in exchange for featuring the museum in this post.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.